 From your own experiences, why do you believe it was important for you to attend a Jewish Day School?

 I am very glad that I attended a Jewish Day School because doing so allowed me to explore and learn about my Jewish identity.
-Judaism is currently an enormous part of my life.
-I am extremely active in BBYO, in which I serve as Regional Secretary and Chapter President.
-I also work on the B’nai Tzedek Youth Philanthropy Board and am active in Chaparral’s Jewish Student Union.
+Judaism is an enormous part of my life.
+In high school, I was extremely active in BBYO, in which I served as Regional Secretary and Chapter President.
+I also worked on the B’nai Tzedek Youth Philanthropy Board and was active in Chaparral’s Jewish Student Union.
 Being a Pardes student did not just teach me about Judaism in general; it taught me to love and be proud of my Judaism.
 The strong sense of Jewish identity that I cultivated throughout nine years at Pardes is one of the key factors that has led to my active role in the Jewish community today.

 In what ways did Pardes Jewish Day School prepare you for life?